tlong314/cmgame/README.md

 // Draw multiple strings together with varying fonts and colors.
 // First argument is list of fonts to use.
 If list of text strings is longer, this will cycle back around when reaching last font.
 // Second argument is list of text strings to write.
 First string is written in first font, second in second font, etc.
+//   If 2D arrays are used, method will assume multi-line, with each row representing a new line.
 // Third argument: the x position to start writing the first string
 // Fourth argument: the y position to write the strings
 // Fifth argument: optional.
 A JS object of options: